-- Of all tests administered (37,994,540) 4.0% have been found to be positive for COVID-19. - The majority of cases are being seen in the 20-29 and under 19 age group, accounting for 38.4% - Those in the above 80 age group are more likely to have more serious symptoms, with the highest hospitalization rate by age group at 26.6%.
+- The majority of cases are being seen in the 20-29 and under 19 age group, accounting for 38.8% of all cases. - Of those who are vaccinated; - 19.6 million achieved partial vaccination status, of which 30,197 (0.15%) were diagnosed with COVID-19 while partially vaccinated - 14.5 million achieved full vaccination status, of which 3,927 (0.03%) were diagnosed with COVID-19 while fully vaccinated - Those in the above 80 age group are more likely to have more serious symptoms, with the highest hospitalization rate by age group at 26.4%.

 The SIU of Canada is pleased to see the vaccine continue to be distributed to all crews on board SIU crewed vessels.
-Progress continues to be made and some crews are now receiving their second dose, which is excellent news which should bring us closer to some resemblance of normality..
+Progress continues to be made and some crews are now receiving their second dose, which is excellent news which should bring us closer to some resemblance of normality.
 Thank you to all SIU Members who have continued to make countless sacrifices in order to continue working.
 Your hard work and dedication to the industry does not go unnoticed and without you, the country and the economy would grind to a halt.